talkohavy/guides/docs/programming/terminal-god/vim.md

 - `df(` – Delete content between my cursor all the way up to, and including, the character `(`.
 - `dt(` – Delete content between my cursor all the way up to, not including, the character `(`.
 - `d2f(` – Delete content between my cursor all the way up to, and including, the 2nd appearance of the character `(`.
+- `di{` - Deletes all the contents between the confining curly braces.
+- `di[` - Deletes all the contents between the confining brackets.

 - `Shift + c` – Deletes everything to rhe right, and puts you in insert mode
 - `Shift + j` – Join the current line with the next one